Baked Coconut Shrimp

 Once it dings, flip the baked shrimp over and put them in for another 2 minutes.

-I dip one of the shrimp in the avocado sauce.
+I dip one in the apricot sauce.

+And eat.
 So delicious!

 Other popular seafood recipes